-This Executive Summary summarizes the findings of the program year 2007 Commercial and Industrial Free-ridership and Spillover Study for The United Illuminating Company (UI) customers that participated in the Energy Conscious Blueprint, Energy Opportunities, and/or Small Business Programs.
+This Executive Summary summarizes the findings of the program year 2007 Commercial and Industrial Free-ridership and Spillover Study for Connecticut Light & Power (CL&P) customers that participated in the Energy Conscious Blueprint, Energy Opportunities, and/or Small Business Programs.
 The purpose of this study was to assess program free-ridership, participant spillover, and nonparticipant spillover for these programs.

-The 2007 Free-ridership and Spillover Studies ran concurrently for National Grid, Cape Light Compact, UI, and Unitil.
-Connecticut Light & Power and Western Massachusetts Electric also participated in the study several months after UI's study was completed.
+The 2007 Free-ridership and Spillover Study ran concurrently with Western Massachusetts Electric Company, and followed the studies conducted for National Grid, Cape Light Compact, United Illuminating, and Unitil.